omard1aa/CS50s-Intro-to-Compuer-Science-Problem-Sets/Final Project/README.md

 # STUDENTS HUB

-A place where school students can communicate, ask and answer questions
+A place where school students can communicate, ask and answer each other's questions

 ## Getting Started